 This course addresses a variety of topics in mathematics that are necessary in a broad liberal arts education.
 It provides the reasoning strategies needed for mathematical problem solving in the workplace and in everyday life as well as the foundation for higher-level math courses and the quantitative skills necessary to be adequately prepared for coursework in other academic areas.
 Focusing on applications, topics include problem solving, algebraic applications, probability, and statistics.
-PREREQUISITES: Grade of B in MATH 405, or a passing score on the Arithmetic or Elementary Algebra Placements Assessments.
+PREREQUISITES: Successful assessment or approved exemption from assessment, or achieving a minimum grade of B in MATH 405.
+4 credits